njamesgeorge1223/Bank-and-Election-Analyses-in-Python/README.md

 ## PyPoll

-For this Challenge, I create a Python script to help a small, rural town modernize its vote-counting process for a single election: the associated poll data is in a CSV file in the Resources folder, election_data.csv.
+For this Challenge, I write a Python script to help a small, rural town modernize its vote-counting process for a single election: the associated poll data is in a CSV file in the Resources folder, election_data.csv.
 The script tallies the votes in the data set and calculates each of the following values:

   * The total number of votes cast: 369,711